 Scope creep.
 We all hate it as freelancers because it completely destroys the value of our time.
 This is a problem more commonly associated with a lack of a detailed freelance contract.
 You can minimize the risk of this problem by using HoneyBook’s contract tool.

 Start with one of the online contract templates, or create your own.
 Fill it in with the scope of the project, then send it to your client to get a quick and easy digital signature (no complicated Adobe e-signing needed).
 Once your contract is all set up and signed with your client, you can point to the signed contract should scope creep occur.
-You may even want to add a section to your contract referring to scope creep, and what should happen if scope creep occurs.
+You may even want to add a section to your freelance contract template referring to scope creep, and what should happen if scope creep occurs.

 HoneyBook’s proposals are also an excellent way to continue working with previous clients.
 If you have a project idea, just use HoneyBook’s 3-in-1 proposal software which allow you to send a project proposal, the contract, and the invoice all at once.